Logo

 Architecture and atmosphere

-• Château de Rochefort-en-Terre: the village’s central point and exhibition site.
+• Château de Rochefort-en-Terre: the town’s emblematic silhouette.

-• Galleries and artisan workshops: to discover local creations and original purchases.
+• Galleries and artisan workshops: ceramics, painting, crafts.

 Points d'intérêt